PujahBalu/SmartRegisteringSystem/README.md

 ---

 > This project exemplifies the application of smart technology to streamline event management through mobile development and cloud integration.

+---

+## 📄 License

+This project is licensed under the [MIT License](LICENSE) © 2024 Pujah Balasubramaniam.

+---